Intersex young people

 If you are in Canberra, A Gender Agenda has an intersex peer worker who you can chat with and they run events for intersex people in the area.

 You can also follow YOUth&I, an Australian intersex youth zine.
-Find YOuth&I on Twitter, Instagram and Facebook.
+Find YOUth&I at youthandi.org, and on Twitter, Instagram and Facebook.
 You can have a look at what other young people have written or created about their experiences and you can also contribute to a future issue if you’re interested!

 Outside of Australia, here are some intersex youth groups you might be interested in connecting with: